sophiahuangg/redditbot/README.md

 ## Score

-I believe my score should be a /30
+I believe my score should be a 34/30

 1. +18 Points: Completing each task in `bot.py` (6 tasks, 3 points each)
 2. +2 Points: Creating this Github Repository
 3. +2 Points: Getting at least 100 valid comments posted.
 4. +2 Points: Getting at least 500 valid comments posted.
+5. +2 Points: Created an "army" of 5 bots that are all posting similar comments.
+Each bot posted at least 500 valid comments to get this extra credit.
-5. +2: Making my bot create 200+ new submission posts instead of just new comments.
+6. +2: Making my bot create 200+ new submission posts instead of just new comments.
 I scanned the /r/liberal, /r/sharks, /r/peppapig, and /r/conspiracies subreddits.
-6. +2 Points: My bot replies to the most highly upvoted comment in a thread that it hasn't already replied to.
+7. +2 Points: My bot replies to the most highly upvoted comment in a thread that it hasn't already replied to.
-7. +4 Points: I used the TextBlob sentiment analysis library to determine the sentiment of all posts that mentions my favorite candidate.
+8. +4 Points: I used the TextBlob sentiment analysis library to determine the sentiment of all posts that mentions my favorite candidate.
 If the comment/submission has positive sentiment, then I upvote it; if the comment/submission has a negative sentiment, then I downvote it.
 (I only downvoted/upvoted if the polarity was <-0.05 or >0.05)

 This is a tid bit what I saw in my terminal to help me keep track of the upvoting/downvoting (comment downvoted refers to the submission posts while reply refers to all the replies/comments in a submission post):